Artboard 16Google Sheets iconSwift icon

 Nicolas Friedli pointed out that I can minimize the font's file size down to 322kB by using Glyphhanger — "the web font utility belt".

-The Roboto font I've used includes 826 characters and 948 glyphs.
-My blog is in English, so I'd use less than 10% of these provided characters.
+and it includes 826 characters and 948 glyphs.
+That's a lot and my blog is English, so I'd use less than 10% of these provided characters.

 Glyphhanger lets you remove all these unused characters and glyphs.